Garstang and Knot-End Railway: Construction and opening

-Immediately the company was in financial difficulty; the Parliamentary Act authorised £60,000 in share capital, but the company was unable to raise the subscriptions required.
+Immediately the company was in financial difficulty; the Garstang and Knot End Railway Act 1864 authorised issuing £60,000 in share capital, but the company was unable to raise the subscriptions required.
 In December 1867, the only work accomplished had been the making of the formation for the first half mile, and it was decided to abandon plans to build beyond Pilling.
-Parliamentary approval for an extension of the time allowed for construction was obtained in 1867, and again in 1869, on the latter occasion also allowing a further £40,000 in authorised share capital.
+Parliamentary approval for an extension of the time allowed for construction was obtained in the Garstang and Knot End Railway Act 1867 (30 & 31 Vict. c. xvi), and again in 1869, on the latter occasion also allowing a further £40,000 in authorised share capital.
 Progress was slow, but in 1870 it appeared possible to open the line as far as Pilling.
 An LNWR engine was hired in to test the track.

 The company could not afford to purchase a locomotive, and train services were operated using a hired 0-4-2 saddle tank named Hebe.
 Four passenger coaches were procured by a group of debenture holders, who formed the Garstang Rolling Stock Company on 12 October 1870 for the purpose.

 The permanent way consisted of 48 lb rails fastened to longitudinal sleepers, although a portion was laid with 56 lb bridge rails.

 At last on 5 December 1870 the line was opened from Garstang & Catterall Junction (the main line station) to Pilling; there were intermediate stations at Garstang Town and Nateby.
 There was a celebratory dinner at the Royal Oak Hotel, Garstang, on 14 December 1870.
 The construction had cost £150,000.